Saturday, January 04, 2014

 Recipe: "Classic Tonkatsu" from from "Japanese Soul Cooking" by Tadashi Ono & Harris Salat

-Nijiya Market) sold pork loin specifically cut to the right thickness for tonkatsu (the label says "pork loin (for tonkatsu / cutlet)"), though many meat counters at American supermarkets can cut off filets (about 3/4 inch thick, no thicker) for you from the large hunks of pork shoulder or pork loin in their display cases.
+Nijiya Market) sold pork loin specifically cut to the right thickness for tonkatsu (the label says "pork loin (for tonkatsu / cutlet)"), though many meat counters at American supermarkets can cut off filets (no thicker than 3/4 inch, 1/2 inch slices are okay.
+1/4 inch slices can be used to make very thin and wide tonkatsu) for you from the large hunks of pork shoulder or pork loin in their display cases.
+Preferably the filet should feel soft and malleably when you press on it, not dense and difficult to pound.
 Pieces with lots of fat and marbling work taste best as tonkatsu, since lean pieces become dry.
 Don't cut off the excess fat, even if it looks like a lot.

 The green cabbage should be very thinly sliced (it is a bit too thick in the picture above).